heber-silva/CKA-Obsidian-Vault/Workloads/Pod Lifecycle/Pod phase.md

 ---

 A Pod is granted a term to terminate gracefully, which defaults to 30 seconds.
-You can use the flag `--force` to [terminate a Pod by force](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-termination-forced).
+You can use the flag `--force` to [](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-termination-forced).

-Since Kubernetes 1.27, the kubelet transitions deleted Pods, except for [static Pods](https://kubernetes.io/docs/tasks/configure-pod-container/static-pod/) and [force-deleted Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-termination-forced) without a finalizer, to a terminal phase (`Failed` or `Succeeded` depending on the exit statuses of the pod containers) before their deletion from the API server.
+Since Kubernetes 1.27, the kubelet transitions deleted Pods, except for [static Pods](https://kubernetes.io/docs/tasks/configure-pod-container/static-pod/) and [](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-termination-forced) without a finalizer, to a terminal phase (`Failed` or `Succeeded` depending on the exit statuses of the pod containers) before their deletion from the API server.

 If a node dies or is disconnected from the rest of the cluster, Kubernetes applies a policy for setting the `phase` of all Pods on the lost node to Failed.